mp-se/kegmon/src_docs/source/functionality.rst

   You can switch between different volume formats.
 KegMon will always use *cl* for it's internal calculations and convert to other formats when displayed.

+* **Customize pins and the hardware design**

+  You can customize the pin configuration if you want to change the hardware setup.